Irish Coins & Tokens

 Pence

 WI-5866: Irish Edward IV Hammered Silver Penny.
 Rarer Heavy coinage of 1465-70.
 No obverse marks.
-Bust C, likely Dublin mint. £65
+Bust C, likely Dublin mint.
+It is thought that these coins were not always heavily clipped, rather they were full size dies struck on very short flans. £65

 Cross & Pellets “LIGHT” issue